RamenNoodleJerry/Northwestern_MSDS/MSDS_422_Practical_Machine_Learning/DogCat/Readme.md

 **Requirements**

-Conduct your analysis using a cross-validation design.
+Conduct analysis using a cross-validation design.

 Conduct EDA.